BEGIN TRANSACTION

 Purpose

 The BEGIN TRANSACTION statement enables you to begin a sequence of statements as an ACID transaction.
-Refer to SQL++ Support for Couchbase Transactions for further information.
+For more information, see SQL++ Support for Couchbase Transactions.

 • Only DML statements are permitted within a transaction: INSERT, UPSERT, DELETE, UPDATE, MERGE, SELECT, EXECUTE FUNCTION, PREPARE, or EXECUTE.